iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Identity, Inequality.md

 > $$
 > This is direct from the definition of Fenchel Conjugate.

-However, the equality can be achived if, the function $f$ is closed and convex.
+However, the equality can be achieved if, the function $f$ is closed and convex.
 We state the theorem.

-**Theorem: Fenchel's Identity**
+**Theorem: Fenchel's Identity and Euivalencies**
 > Let $f$ be closed, convex and proper, let $x, y\in X$, then the following are equivalent:
 > 1. $f(x) + f^\star(y) = \langle x, y\rangle$,
 > 2. $y \in \partial f(x)$ ,
-> 3. $x\in \partial f^\star(y)$.
+> 3. $x\in \partial f^\star(y)$ IF, $f$ is also l.s.c.
+>
-> The first item shows that equality can be achived, and the secon and third conditions gives what to expect for $x,y$ when equality is achived.
+> The first item shows that equality can be achieved, and the second and third conditions gives what to expect for $x,y$ when equality is achieved.

 ---